-Danish fish meatballs or fish balls… Most Danes consider fish meat balls something you buy in the local super market.
+Danish fish meatballs or fish balls… Most Danes consider fish meatballs something you buy in the local supermarket.
 They’re packed four and four in plastic, and look like plastic, but don’t taste like plastic.
-Their taste reminds you more of the smell on a fishing peer than the small of fish.
+Their taste reminds you more of the smell on a fishing peer than the smell of fish.
 The dough used to make them is extremely finely ground, completely hiding the structure of whatever little fish there might be in them.
 No wonder so few people like them.

-My fish meat balls are made from fresh, gound or chopped fish, and taste like they should: of fresh fish.
+My fish meatballs are made from fresh, ground or chopped fish, and taste like they should: of fresh fish.

 Fish Meatballs Ingredients:

 — ½ kilogram (1 lb.) of lean fish fillet without bones.
 Cod or similar white fish is best.